Most AI webinars only show you the wins. This isn't that.

 One Client’s Workflow Story

-A Michigan manufacturer was spending more than ten hours every week on a manual workflow:
+One food manufacturer was spending more than ten hours every week on a repetitive document process.

-"Because that would shift when they get it from different vendors, they were unable to make those adjustments," Pete said.
-The OCR kept breaking on document variations that the team couldn't account for.
+"Because that would shift when they get it from different vendors, they were unable to make those adjustments," Pete explained.

-That's the hours saved.
-But there's a bigger point: until AI matured to where it is now, that problem didn't have a real solution.
+Until AI matured to where it is today, that workflow simply didn't have a practical solution.
 The technology finally caught up to the problem.

 Two companies, one offer.